Maxr1998/XMediaNotificationTrackSelector/track-selector-lib/README.md

    */
   public void updateNotification() {
     Notification n;
-    … // create your Notitfication
+    … // Create your Notitfication
     NotificationHelper.insertToNotification(n, createListFromQueue(), this /*Service which handles your commands*/,<currentPlayingPostition>)
   }
   …